 Row 14: ch 1 and turn, sc in next st, dec; 2 sts

 Do not turn.
-Place a st marker in your last st to mark it, and sc around the whole piece.
+Sl st 4 down the side of the ear, and place a st marker in your last sl st to mark it, and sc around the whole piece.

-Rnd 1: sc 13 down the side, 3 sc in bottom, sc 13 up the other side, (sc, ch 1, sc) in the top of the ear, sc 4 down the inside of the ear, sc 5 up to the side of the horn, (sc, ch 1, sc) in the top of the horn, sc 5 down the other side of the horn, sc 4 up the inside of the 2nd ear, (sc, ch 1, sc) in the top st of the 2nd ear, join to first st with sl st, and fasten off.
+Rnd 1: sc 10 down the side, 3 sc in bottom, sc 14 up the other side, inc in the top st of the ear, sc 4 down the inside of the ear, sc 5 up to the side of the horn, inc in the top of the horn, sc 5 down the other side of the horn, sc 4 up the inside of the 2nd ear, inc in the top st of the 2nd ear, sc 4 down the side of the ear to your st marker.
+Join to first st with sl st, and fasten off.
 You do not need a long tail here.
 You will be using the tail from the frosted side for sewing.
 Weave in the ends.

-In white, repeat rows 1-10 of the bottom half of cookie.
+In white, repeat rows 1-10 of the bottom half of the cookie.

 Row 11: ch 1 and turn, inc, sc in next 3 sts, leaving remaining 8 sts unworked; 5 sts